Abdullah-jameel/Lab_2/worksheet.md

 a) Run the `area` program with 3 and 4 as inputs.
 What value do you get?
 Is this result correct?

+Answer:

+i got '0.000000' as result.
+This result is not Correct.
+As 1 and 2 are integers in area formula so when 1 divides by 2 answer will come in integer 0 and whole result will also become as 0.
+By editing program bytype casting method if we either add .0 with 1 and 2 or write f with them we can get correct answer.

 b) Execute the program again with inputs 3 and 5.
 Does the program give correct results?
 Why not?

+Answer:

+The program doesn't give Correct result.
+As 1 and 2 are integers in area formula so when 1 divides by 2 answer will come in integer 0 and whole result will also become as 0.
+By editing program bytype casting method if we either add .0 with 1 and 2 or write f with them we can get correct answer.

 c) Fix the program by editing the `area.c` source code so that the program produces correct results.

+Answer:

+/**
+ * Author: Abdullah Jameel
+ *
+ * This program prompts the user to enter the
+ * base and the height of a triangle and computes
+ * its area using the well-known formula
+ *  1/2 * base * height
+ *
+ */

+#include<stdio.h>

+int main() {

+  double area, base, height;

+  printf("Please enter the base of a triangle: ");

+  scanf("%lf", &base);

+  printf("Please enter the height of a triangle: ");

+  scanf("%lf", &height);

+  area = 1.0/2.0 *base * height;

+  printf("The area is %f square units.\n", area);

+  return 0;
+}